5jt/dyalog-cookbook/manuscript/19-GUI.md

   **Watch out:** it is this namespace that represents the GUI in the workspace.
 It will keep references to all controls and variables related to the GUI.

 * It creates an empty global variable `∆Buttons` in `N` which we will use to collect references to all push buttons on the GUI when we create them.
+This will become useful soon.

 * It creates an anonymous namespace in `N` which is assigned to `∆Labels`.
 We will use this to collect references to all labels on the GUI when we create them.